Hiking Mount Timpanogos Safely

 Links to Other Sites about Mt.
 Timpanogos

-You would think the U.S. Forest Service would have put a decent amount of information online about the summit trails, but it hasn’t; it has not even done a very good job with trailhead information, and when you hike past the plaque on a rock near the Aspen Grove trailhead you may notice that much of the information on that plaque is inaccurate.
+You would think the U.S. Forest Service would have put a decent amount of information online about the summit trails, but it hasn’t.
+It has not even done a very good job with trailhead information, a largely pointless sign it put up in 2018 being a prime example (photo at left), and when you hike past the plaque on a rock near the Aspen Grove trailhead you may notice that much of the information on that plaque is inaccurate.
 It’s no secret that they would rather limit use than facilitate it.
 They even keep talking about a possible permit system.
 Timp is a cultural treasure that should not be subjected to a permit system.
 Avoiding such an abomination is in part a responsibility of hikers, who need to stop littering and stop shortcutting across switchbacks, which only encourages the feds to try to lock up our mountain.
-If you happen to meet any officials from the Pleasant Grove Ranger District of the Uinta-Wasatch-Cache National Forest, please tell them that the Forest Service should do more than token maintenance and should rebuild the missing parts of the trails (it’s not as if they don’t have entrance fees flooding in that should be used for that), and also should maintain the historic Timpanogos Shelter at Emerald Lake.
+If you happen to meet any officials from the Pleasant Grove Ranger District of the Uinta-Wasatch-Cache National Forest, please tell them that the Forest Service should do more than token maintenance and should rebuild the missing parts of the trails (it’s not as if they don’t have entrance fees flooding in that should be used for that), and also should restore the historic Timpanogos Shelter at Emerald Lake.
 Washington’s Green Mountain Lookout in the Glacier Peaks Wilderness was preserved; our Timpanogos Shelter should be also.
-Preserving requires a lot more than piling up rocks against the side that is falling down.
-Sadly, but utterly predictably, despite having promised to begin restoration in 2016, the Forest Service did nothing.
+Sadly, but utterly predictably, despite having promised to begin restoration in 2016, the Forest Service did nothing, and in 2022 the shelter largely collapsed.

 - Mount Timpanogos Trail (Aspen Grove Trail) #052